Construction management teams continue run of excellence

 ‘Eager to learn’

-“They worked day and night, sometimes from 7 a.m. to 11 p.m.,” faculty advisor Mohammed Mehany said of the Design-Build team.
+As intense as the events are, the preparation required is just as demanding.
+“They worked day and night, sometimes from 7 a.m. to 11 p.m.,” faculty adviser Mohammed Mehany said of the Design-Build team.
 “They were eager to learn and improve.
 They had great work ethic, teamwork and leadership.
 I am so proud of what they accomplished!”

-It is also important to recognize the other contributors to the teams’ successes.
-Faculty advisors offer guidance and help steer the teams’ preparations.
+The continued high-level performance of the CSU teams is a testament first and foremost to the students.
+But it is also important to recognize the other contributors.
+Faculty advisers offer guidance and help steer the teams’ preparations.
 Industry mentors critique team presentations and offer guidance on their approaches during the lead-up to the competitions.
-The teams’ successes are a reflection of the preparation, commitment and teamwork found in the construction management department.
+The teams’ successes are a reflection of the preparation, commitment and teamwork found in the Department of Construction Management.

 CSU External Relations Staff